zcuric/vue-burger/README.md

 ## About

-Vue Burger is a Vue component/plugin that is a wrapper around [Tasty CSS-animated hamburgers](https://github.com/jonsuh/hamburgers), well known css library for hamburger icons.
+Vue Burger is a Vue component/plugin that is a wrapper around [Tasty CSS-animated hamburgers](https://github.com/jonsuh/hamburgers), wellknown css library for hamburger icons.

 ## Installation